MPI Network

 Cultures of Harm: Sexual Violence in Local and Global Contexts

-Joanna Bourke is Professor Emerita of History at Birkbeck, University of London, Professor Emerita of Rhetoric at Gresham College, a Fellow of the British Academy, and an internationally recognized expert in the history of violence.
+Professor Joanna Bourke is Professor Emerita of History at Birkbeck, University of London, Professor Emerita of Rhetoric at Gresham College, and a Fellow of the British Academy, and an internationally recognised expert in the history of violence.
 She has published extensively on issues of war, gender, emotions, and pain, with one of her most renowned books being Disgrace: Global Reflections on Sexual Violence.
 Her work critically examines cultural and societal aspects of violence from a historical perspective and has had a profound impact on debates around violence, crime, gender, and sexuality.

 More Events